 The Air Force has implemented different means to increase riders' survival, such as Motorcycle Safety Foundation classes, special classes for sport bikes, even refresher classes.
-Mentorship clubs try to continue the surprised how much you can learn from listening to others talk about their mistakes or what they have learned.
+Mentorship clubs try to continue the education process beyond the classroom.
+Mentorship clubs can help riders continue to improve their skills and even help them use those skills to help others.